Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing: 2-body collision model

 where the first equation describes the spread of reflection angles of the impacted O/F atoms and the second equation relates the normal, non-head-on impact energy (which is often controlled experimentally) to the non-normal head-on energy (which is easier to simulate and is temperature independent to a good approximation).

-The two equations correspond to two physical conditions required for sputtering in the proposed mechanism: thermal fluctuations of the impacted O/F should be wide enough to allow the reflection angle spread $\theta_T$ that includes angles sufficient for sputtering according to $E_{Ar-X}(\theta)$.
+The two equations correspond to two physical conditions required for sputtering in the proposed mechanism: thermal fluctuations of the impacted O/F should be wide enough to allow the reflection angle spread $\theta_T$ that includes angles sufficient for sputtering according to $\EArX(\theta)$.
 This breaks down into 2 conditions:

-\begin{enumerate} \item At a given temperature $T$, normal \ce{Ar} impact induce a spread of reflection angles $\theta < \theta_T$.
-The purple region in Figure \ref{fig:F5}A corresponds to such a region for $T = 300$K. There is also a slight dependence on $E_{Ar \perp}$, because higher $E_{Ar \perp}$ result in "smaller" repulsive sizes of atoms. \item At each angle $\theta$, there is a minimal energy $E_{Ar-X}(\theta)$ that an \ce{Ar} must have in a head-on collision at angle $\theta$ to sputter an S atom.
-This corresponds to the blue region on \ref{fig:F5}A \end{enumerate}
+\begin{enumerate} \item At a given temperature $T$, normal \ce{Ar} impacts induce a spread of reflection angles $\theta < \theta_T$.
+The purple region in Figure \ref{fig:F4S0}b corresponds to such a region for $T = 300$K. There is also a slight dependence on $\EArPerp$, because higher $\EArPerp$ result in "smaller" repulsive sizes of atoms. \item At each angle $\theta$, there is a minimal energy $\EArX(\theta)$ that an \ce{Ar} must have in a head-on collision at angle $\theta$ to sputter an S atom.
+This corresponds to the blue region on \ref{fig:F4S0}b \end{enumerate}

-Combining the two, the blue region in Figure \ref{fig:F4S0}B represents pairs (head-on energy; angle) = $(E_{Ar-X}, \theta)$ that would result in sputtering, while the purple region represents the accessible spread of reflection angles that are realized during an impact.
-Therefore, sputtering happens for those $(E_{Ar-X}, \theta)$ values over which the two regions overlap, meaning that thermal fluctuations make the reflection angle spread wide enough to reach angles $\theta$ that result in sputtering at a given energy.
+Combining the two, the blue region in Figure \ref{fig:F4S0}b represents pairs (head-on energy; angle) = $(\EArX, \theta)$ that would result in sputtering, while the purple region represents the accessible spread of reflection angles that are realized during an impact.
+Therefore, sputtering happens for those $(\EArX, \theta)$ values over which the two regions overlap, meaning that thermal fluctuations make the reflection angle spread wide enough to reach angles $\theta$ that result in sputtering at a given energy.

-Finally, the inherent $\theta$-spread of the projectiles is incorporated by using $\sqrt{\theta_T(E_{Ar \perp})^2 + \theta_{inherent}^2}$ as the new $\theta_T$.
-Such simple quadratic addition of fluctuations is used because of 2 reasons.
-1. The angles are small and therefore add approximately linearly.
-2. The inherent and thermal $\theta$ fluctuations are statistically independent, so their variances add linearly.
+Finally, the inherent $\theta$-spread of the projectiles is incorporated by using $\sqrt{\theta_T(\EArPerp)^2 + \thtInherent^2}$ as the new $\theta_T$.
+Such simple quadratic addition of fluctuations is used because of two reasons.
+First, the angles are small and therefore add approximately linearly.
+Additionally, the inherent and thermal $\theta$ fluctuations are statistically independent, so their variances add linearly.

-\subsection{Derivation details:}
+\subsection{Derivation details}

 Derivation of eq.\eqref{eq:U_rArX} - \eqref{eq:mainTh}: Referring to Figure \ref{fig:F4S3}, we first transform to the center-of-mass(COM) frame as shown below: